On local integration of Lie brackets: Local integration of Lie algebroid morphisms

-\begin{theorem} Let $G_1$ and $G_2$ be two local Lie groupoids with Lie algebroids $A_1$ and $A_2$, respectively.
-Let $f:A_1\to A_2$ be a Lie algebroid morphism with base map $f_{B}:M_1\to M_2$.
-Fix a tubular structure on $G_1$, and consider the map $F$ given by
+\begin{theorem} Let $G_1$ and $G_2$ be two local Lie groupoids with Lie algebroids $A_1$ and $A_2$, respectively, and $f:A_1\to A_2$ be a Lie algebroid morphism.
+There exists a local Lie groupoid map $F:G_1\dto G_2$ integrating $f$, and any two such integrations coincide around the unit section.